-- again be drawn in by a ventilating system.
-Air shall not be exhausted into an attic or crawl space." - Vents may not penetrate the roof, soffit, or fascia of any building. - A licensed contractor must perform work that penetrates the exterior of a building wall while conforming to all county, city, and Association policies. - Requests for all other types of exterior venting, or any venting that requires removal of or that impacts the shutters, must be made to the Architectural Control Committee. - Unit owners must sign a statement indicating they will comply with the standard policy when installing a residential bathroom exterior yent.
+- Vents may not penetrate the roof, soffit, or fascia of any building. - A licensed contractor must perform work that penetrates the exterior of a building wall while conforming to all county, city, and Association policies. - Requests for all other types of exterior venting, or any venting that requires removal of or that impacts the shutters, must be made to the Architectural Control Committee. - Unit owners must sign a statement indicating they will comply with the standard policy when installing a residential bathroom exterior vent.